Monolocker/Asteroids/README.md

 # Asteroids

 Based on the classic Asteroids game, this project was built using Python and Pygame as part of the [Boot.dev](https://www.boot.dev) curriculum to enhance OOP skills.
-This project uses `uv` for lightning-fast dependency managament.
+This project uses the `uv` project/package manager.

 ## Features